AlekseiTepljakov/bodefopid/README.md

 # bodefopid
-A fork of the BODEPID graphical tool extended to work with fractional-order PID controller design tasks
+A fork of the BODEPID graphical tool extended to work with fractional-order PID controller design tasks.